cfpb/Metro2/README.md

   + Copy/paste (as values!) the data from DataDictionary sheet to the Mapping sheet.

   + The orange column, M2FieldLower, needs to be filled in manually.
 You can deduce the intended M2 field from the entity's field most of the time.
 Some are exact matches.
-If there are any descrepancies, check the CRRG first, then work with the OSP or ENF POCs to clear them up if necessary.
+If there are any discrepancies, check the CRRG first, then work with the OSP or ENF POCs to clear them up if necessary.

 _Note: the field type for phone numbers must be `col_double()` because R cannot handle integers above about 2 billion.
 All other numeric fields are okay as integers, because they are only 9 characters long, and the M2 format calls for truncating decimals._